Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

     This command returns information such as configured instances, currently running instances, namespace, and type.

-## List critical services by viewing configmap
+## List critical services by viewing ConfigMap

-* For viewing the list of critical services directly from the configmap use the below command:
+* For viewing the list of critical services directly from the ConfigMap use the below command:

     ```bash
     (`ncn-mw#`) kubectl get cm rrs-mon-static -n rack-resiliency -o jsonpath='{.data.critical-service-config\.json}' | jq
     ```

   Truncated example output (the actual output of ConfigMap will be larger):
-    ```json
+    ```text
     {
         "critical_services": {
             "cilium-operator": {